jump-dev/JuMP.jl/docs/src/solvers.md

 Interacting with solvers
 ========================

-A JuMP model stores a
+A JuMP model keeps a
 [MathOptInterface (MOI)](https://github.com/JuliaOpt/MathOptInterface.jl)
-backend internally that contains the optimization solver.
-The JuMP layer on top of this MOI backend is aimed to be as lightweight as possible:
+backend internally that stores the optimization problem and act as the optimization solver (the backend can also not support optimization, e.g. it can simply store the model in a file).
+JuMP can be viewed as a lightweight user-friendly layer on top of the MOI backend:

 * JuMP does not maintain any copy of the model outside this MOI backend.
 * JuMP variable (resp. constraint) references are simple structures containing